Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 apps banned in chinaapps banned in china

 If you’re thinking of bringing only a credit card, think again.
-They’re are only good for big purchases in China.
+They’re only good for big purchases in China, like paying for a hotel room.

-Bring cash (as I explain later) to make small purchases at places like street food vendors.
+Bring cash (as I explain later) or use WeChat Pay or Alipay to make small purchases at places like street food vendors.

 Prescription medication